bartoszpacura/premier-league-standings/README.md

 ## Consuming the API

-Getting the current Premier League standings.
+Getting the current Premier League standings and the number of goals scored by each team:
 `GET http://127.0.0.1:5000`